Christchurch City Sustainable Living Info

 Building work - for warm and dry homes

 Christchurch people rebuilding or repairing their earthquake damaged homes can now get free advice to ensure they are warm, dry and energy efficient.
 Build Back Smarter is a free service providing advice about insulation, heating methods and energy saving measures such as double glazing, ventilation and lighting.
-The advisory service is a joint initiative involving the Christchurch City Council, the Canterbury Earthquake Recovery Authority (CERA), and the Energy Efficiency and Conservation Authority (EECA).
+The advisory service began as a joint initiative involving the Christchurch City Council, the Canterbury Earthquake Recovery Authority (CERA), and the Energy Efficiency and Conservation Authority (EECA).
 Homeowners can contact one of the service's assessment providers who will prepare a free healthy home improvement plan tailored to the needs and budget of the home owner.
 Low income families with health issues may be eligible for free ceiling and underfloor insulation through Warm Up New Zealand.
 Community Energy Action, Right House and Smart Energy Solutions are Build Back Smarter advisors.